Do ask yourself if you currently have the ability to stay invested for the long term with the proper financial instruments.

 Staying invested through the various crises helps you capture the returns from the stock market.
 The world has come through various challenges before, and it is likely to do so again this time.
 Most importantly, you want your portfolio to be positioned to benefit from it by being invested in the markets when the recovery happens.
 When that happens, it is usually a big rebound as we can see from the data below, also discussed at the webinar.

-On the question of whether one should try to take risk off the table now and only get back after markets have bottomed, the problem is that it is hard to catch the rebound and missing just a short period of positive returns can affect your wealth accumulation significantly, as this chart below shows.
+On the question of whether one should try to take risks off the table now and only get back after markets have bottomed, the problem is that it is hard to catch the rebound, and missing just a short period of positive returns can affect your wealth accumulation significantly, as this chart below shows.

 As an adviser, I have gone through many market crashes, the biggest one being the 2008 Global Financial Crisis (GFC).
 Even that passed and we saw how the US market has recovered strongly since then.